Academy Awards: How The Incredible ‘Moonlight’ Best Picture Screw Up Happened

 — Andy Ihnatko (@Ihnatko) February 27, 2017

 There were also some suggestions that Leonardo DiCaprio was somehow at fault.
-DiCaprio presented Stone with her award, and had held on to the envelope announcing her as the winner.
+DiCaprio presented Stone with her award and had held on to the envelope announcing her as the winner.
 Academy Awards winners typically take home the envelope as a keepsake.

 Wait, Leo never gave Emma Stone the envelope when she won for Best Actress….so is this whole #LaLaLand mishap his fault?! ???????? #Oscars pic.twitter.com/mMZ4xVYUMF